proplot-dev/proplot/docs/colors.rst

 I’ve packaged several `~proplot.colortools.PerceptuallyUniformColormap` maps with ProPlot, along with perceptually uniform maps from several other projects.
-:ref:`Smooth colormaps` provides a table of the registered colormaps.
+:ref:`Colormaps` provides a table of the registered colormaps.

 Colormap generation
 -------------------